NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 6) Disclose to the parties in advance of the hearing any bias or conflict of interest known to the Hearing Officer;

-9) Issue written determination of responsibility that addresses each allegation of Title IX Sexual Harassment submitted to the tribunal.
-The written decision shall include:
+10) Issue a written determination of responsibility that addresses each allegation of Title IX Sexual Harassment submitted to the hearing panel.

 b) Description of procedural history including all supportive measures provided to each party, notifications to parties, and appellate actions taken;